We Help With Tax Litigation

 This information and records may result in one or both parties asking for summary judgment based on the evidence available at the time or a judgment based on the application of the evidence to the law.

 If the court hears the case, depending on the court, the case will then be tried and briefed and a court ruling will be issued.

 The type of matters that the court can consider varies greatly.
-How each court handles particular matters also varies.
+How each court handles particular matters also varies (for example, you generally cannot non-suit a case in tax court).
 This presents a unique opportunity to select the most favorable court and forum for different tax matters (click here to read more about these options).

 The IRS is represented by its in-house attorneys who work for the IRS Office of Chief Counsel.
-The IRS Office of Chief Counsel provide advice to IRS employees, such as IRS auditors and IRS appeals officers, and handle tax litigation before the U.S. Tax Court.
+The IRS Office of Chief Counsel provides advice to IRS employees, such as IRS auditors and IRS appeals officers, and handles tax litigation before the U.S. Tax Court.